Admissions Open

 4. Entrance Exams and Direct Admission

-Admissions can be based on merit (Class 12 marks) or through entrance exams conducted by universities.
-Some common BBA entrance tests include
+In most cases, admissions can be based on merit (Class 12 marks) or through entrance exams conducted by universities.
+Some of the common BBA entrance tests include:

 • DU JAT (Delhi University Joint Admission Test)